 How to dress for RBI Grade B Interview?

 The expression “A tailor makes the man” still holds true today.
-Put yourself in the shoes of the interview panel and imagine a candidate turning up in formal and graceful clothes versus one who turns up in causal and loose fitting clothes.
+Put yourself in the shoes of the interview panel and imagine a candidate turning up in formal and graceful clothes versus one who turns up in casual and loose-fitting clothes.

 Dressing appropriately is very important for the interview.
-You will get only one chance to make the first impression in front of the interview panel and you do not want to ruin that.
+You will get only one chance to make the first impression in front of the interview panel and you would not want to ruin that.

 General Dressing Guidelines for male candidates:

 - Dark coloured trousers.
-Back colour formal shoes and socks matching the colour to trousers.
+Back coloured formal shoes and socks matching the colour of trousers

-- Black colour formal style belt with a decent buckle.
+- Black coloured formal style belt with a decent buckle

 - Keep a light coloured, clean handkerchief with you